-How To Play with The Very Hungry Caterpillar Play Dough:
+Invitation to Play with The Very Hungry Caterpillar Inspired Play Dough

 Pass 2 pieces of greaseproof paper to your participants, along with equal amounts of the red and green play dough, and the eyes, nose, legs and antennae (google eyes, pipe cleaner and pom poms) so they can create their very own caterpillars.

-The top caterpillar was made by Burton (almost 5) and Jenson (3) made the bottom one.
+The top caterpillar was made by an almost 5-year-old and a 3-year-old made the bottom one.